Download or order any of our posters for primary, secondary and beyond highlighting key figures and concepts in natural history.

 Linnean Learning has produced a unique range of posters for primary, secondary and beyond; highlighting key figures and concepts in natural history.

-We offer copies of these posters for free to schools and education groups within the UK.
-You may also feel free to download the posters below for use on screen.
+We offer copies of these posters for free to schools and education groups, feel free to download the posters below for use on screen.

 |Carl Linnaeus (A1)||Upper Primary||Quick facts about Linnaeus, the man who named nature|

 |Charles Darwin (A1)||Upper Primary||Quick facts about Darwin and the evolution of an idea|

 |Mary Anning (A1)||Upper Primary||Quick facts about Anning, the first fossil hunter|

 |Biodiversity (A1)||Secondary +||Looks at: species, habitat, distribution, measuring biodiversity, biodiversity under threat|